Indianapolis Drug Possession Defense Lawyer

 Drug possession charges often lead to very stiff penalties that most often include a jail or prison sentence and hefty fines.
 Drug charges are prosecuted to the full extent of the law.
 If you are facing a drug possession charge, choosing the right lawyer can determine the outcome of your case.
 The lawyer you choose should have knowledge and experience dealing with drug possession charges and presenting the best defense possible in these types of cases.

 Hayes Law Office is dedicated to helping you avoid serious criminal penalties.
-The attorneys at the firm understand that many people who are charged with drug possession are battling substance abuse issues, which is why the lawyers can also help you get the treatment and counseling necessary to overcome your drug addiction.
+The experienced drug crime defense lawyer at the firm understands that many people who are charged with drug possession are battling substance abuse issues, which is why the lawyers can also help you get the treatment and counseling necessary to overcome your drug addiction.
+Indianapolis criminal defense attorney Philip Hayes is skilled at taking into account every fact and detain in preparing and presenting a commending defense in the courtroom.

 If you or a loved one has been charged with drug possession in Indianapolis, contact Hayes Law Office today at 317-982-6122 for a free consultation.